joshua-9402/cpet-140-final-project/README.md

    - Fix: Use libsodium build artifacts that match the MSVC target architecture and toolset chosen by the CI workflow.
 If using `dependencies/libsodium`, ensure you add the correct subfolder (Win32/x64/ARM64) with matching runtime and MSVC version.

 6) Decryption / encryption behavior
-   - Decryption in-place: the cryptography helper `decryptFileInPlace()` will replace the encrypted file with the decrypted version on success.
+  - Decryption in-place: `cryptography::decryptFile()` will replace the encrypted file with the decrypted version on success.
 If decryption fails, the encrypted file remains untouched.
 Check the logs (use `system::logMessage`) for detailed reasons.
-Key generation now returns a vector, and functions validate key size; errors like "Key generation failed or wrong size" mean the caller passed an invalid size — adjust caller or remove artificial limits.
+Key generation returns a vector, and functions validate key size; errors like "Key generation failed or wrong size" mean the caller passed an invalid size — adjust caller or remove artificial limits.

 7) UI runtime issues (selector / quick disappearing windows)
    - Symptom: clicking UI buttons briefly changes the view but reverts instantly, or secondary windows (payroll/monitor) appear to then disappear.